Feature Space Exploration For Planning Initial Benthic AUV Surveys: Feature Extraction

-These handcrafted features, while intuitive, can be too coarse to represent some benthic habitats, not necessarily representing the bathymetry efficiently and comprehensively.
+The geometric features, while intuitive, can be too coarse to represent some benthic habitats, not necessarily representing the bathymetry efficiently and comprehensively.
 Alternatively, neural networks can be used to extract useful features from the bathymetry.

-For unsupervised feature learning, an autoencoder can be used.
-There are two components to an autoencoder; the encoder compresses the input into a latent space, whereas the decoder uses this latent space representation as its input and attempts to reconstruct the original input.
-An autoencoder is trained to minimise a reconstruction loos such as the mean-squared error loss function:
+As there are no habitat labels, these features need to be learnt in an unsupervised manner.
+An autoencoder is an effective way to conduct unsupervised feature learning \citep{Rumelhart1986}.
+There are two components in an autoencoder, an encoder and a decoder.
+The encoder compresses the input into a latent space, while the decoder uses this latent space representation as its input and attempts to reconstruct the original input.
+An autoencoder is trained to minimise a reconstruction loss such as the mean-squared error loss function:

-Convolutional neural networks are capable of extracting rich-features where there are local patterns to the data~\cite{Lecun2015}.
+Convolutional neural networks are capable of extracting rich features where there are local patterns to the data \citep{Lecun2015}.
 This makes them effective for bathymetric data.
 In this paper, the autoencoder is trained on patches randomly sampled from the entire bathymetric area.
-The encoder consists for two convolutional layers with 512 filters in each, followed by two fully connected layers of 256 neurons, with a latent dimension of 32.
+The bathymetric patches used as input to the encoder are centred around a given coordinate and are typically a square of width 21 pixels.
+The patches are pre-processed by subtracting the mean-value of the patch, in order to give the input a mean value of zero.
+The encoder consists of two convolutional layers with 512 filters in each, followed by one fully connected layer of 256 neurons with a latent dimension of 32.
 The decoder is the reverse of the encoder.
+The autoencoder network is identical to that used for bathymetric feature extraction in the downstream task of habitat modelling \citep{Shields2020}, where these parameters have been empirically selected to optimise that task.